NET-Training-5/.NET-bishnu/README.md

     1. Two fields
     1. Two properties: one autoimplemented, one write-only
     1. A method which prints details of objects of that class

+1. Think of a real world scnario for following:
+    ```
+        TypeB inherits TypeA
+        TypeB implements InterfaceA
+    ```
+    1. Note that **TypeA** should have at least two methods, two fields and two properties.
+    1. Create instance of **TypeB**, show output of those methods in console.